paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-081-civilian-employees.md

 (2) The authority of the Secretary under this subsection applies without regard to the provisions of any other law relating to the appointment, number, classification, or compensation of employees.

-**(b) Basic Pay.—**
+**(b) Rates of Pay.—** The Secretary—

-(1) In accordance with this section, the Secretary shall fix the rates of basic pay for any qualified position established under subsection (a)—
+(1) consistent with paragraph (2), shall fix the rates of basic pay for employees appointed under subsection (a)(1)(B)—

-  (A) in relation to the rates of pay provided for employees in comparable positions in the Department, in which the employee occupying the comparable position performs, manages, or supervises functions that execute the cyber mission of the Department; and
+  (A) with a rate of pay provided for employees in comparable positions in the Federal Government; and

-  (B) subject to the same limitations on maximum rates of pay established for such employees by law or regulation.
+  (B) subject to the same limitations on maximum rates of pay established for such employees by statute or regulation; and

-(2) The Secretary may—

-  (A) consistent with [section 5341 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5341&num=0&edition=prelim), adopt such provisions of that title to provide for prevailing rate systems of basic pay; and

-  (B) apply those provisions to qualified positions for employees in or under which the Department may employ individuals described by section 5342(a)(2)(A) of such title.
+(2) may prescribe a rate of basic pay for such an employee so appointed at a rate not to exceed a rate equal to 150 percent of the maximum rate of basic pay authorized for positions at level I of the Executive Schedule under [section 5312 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5312&num=0&edition=prelim).

 **(c) Additional Compensation, Incentives, and Allowances.—**